Yuvrajscheema/mech_325_report/main.typ

 - Tooth bending stress (10–37):
   $ sigma = W_d / (y F p_n) = (12.293 "lbf") / (0.100 times 0.5 "in" times 0.2608 "in") = 942.6 "psi" = 6.50 "MPa" $
-== Shaft 1 Force Calculations
+== Shaft 1 Calculations

-As stated earlier, the torque on shaft 1 is 14.7 N*mm.
+As stated earlier, the torque on shaft 1 is $14.7 "N" dot "mm"$.
 The first stage of the force calculations was determining the direction in which the belt tension acts.
 In the CAD below, the end view of the speed reducer has been shown, with the diagonal lines representing belts going between pulleys.
 As can be seen, the belts act at a 19.79 degree angle.

 #figure(
   image("CFImages/shaft1Pulleys.jpg", width: 70%),